ThinPotato/myPacketReader/README.md

 For each of these flows, every packet is stored in a list, that list is parsed through, and the below algorithms are employed to present relavent information.

 ## Algorithm in part (A)
-In order to estimat the congestion window, I have an assumed starting size of 1.
+In order to estimate the congestion window, I have an assumed starting size of 1.
 Every time a packet is not detected as a retransmission, that value is increased by 1.
 For every retransmission due to any reason, it is divided by 2, with any decimal values dropped.

 ## Algorithm in part (B)
 ### Algorithm 1